devpikachu/unplugged-afk-paper/README.md

   reached
 - **Historical data:** Persist historical data to disk to allow staff to review players' interaction with the mod and empower them to act on support requests or reports
-- **Re-spawn unplugged players on server reboot:** Automatically re-spawn unplugged players on server reboot
+- **Re-spawn unplugged players on server reboot:** Automatically re-spawn unplugged players when a backend restarts
 - **More admin commands:** Unplug an online player on their behalf, unplug an offline player, etc.

 ## Commands